A column of BSAP on march to Mafeking 1899

 Kariba Boat Section

 This site is in memory of the British South Africa Police, its predecessors, its history, and former members who served from 1889 to 1980 and who served with distinction and honour in a Force with a great and proud tradition.

-The site is divided into various sections, and which may be accessed through the menu above, provides a conduit for all former members, through the British South Africa Police Regimental Association of the United Kingdom, to remain connected.
+The site is divided into various sections, which may be accessed through the menu above and provides a conduit for all former members of the British South Africa Police Regimental Association of the United Kingdom to remain connected.

 In 1889 Cecil Rhodes negotiated a Royal Charter to occupy and explore the territory to the North of the present Republic of South Africa.
 The British South Africa Company Police was formed the same year and accompanied the first pioneer column under the command of Lieutenant Colonel SG Pennefather, in its northern march from Mafeking to Mashonaland.